Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 Glue is also a staple if your kids are into making slime!
 Try glitter glue or glow in the dark glue!

 Around age 2-3, kids can begin practicing making small snips with scissors on paper (with supervision, of course).
-These blunt tipped Fiskars are perfect for the task.
+These blunt tipped scissors are perfect for the task.
 Once your child enters elementary school, these pointed tip scissors are a better fit.

 We’re tape happy!
 Besides colored masking tape, we use lots and lots of regular Scotch tape, and we have a bit of a love affair with washi tape and other printed craft tapes.